Skip to main content

 Academic Careers

 Interested in a career in academia?
-There are a number of resources to prepare you for tenure track.
-Evaluating your readiness for a career as an independent scientist using the Academic Career Readiness Assessment is a great way to begin determining where your skills could be improved, and preparing an Individual Development Plan can help you to begin setting specific goals.
+There are several resources to prepare you for tenure track.
+Evaluating your readiness for a career as an independent scientist using the Academic Career Readiness Assessment is a great way to determine where your skills could be improved, and preparing an Individual Development Plan can help you to begin setting specific goals.

-There are a number of opportunities here at NIH to help you attain skills that will prepare you for academic careers.
+There are many opportunities here at NIH to help you attain skills that will prepare you for academic careers.

 NCI Fellows Seminar Series